neontribe/ARCVService/DOCKER.md

 ## Resetting

 You can reset the system by stopping the containers and deleting the mysql volume and the .env file.
-Assuming you are in the the directory as this file those commands will look something like this:
+Assuming you are in the directory as this file those commands will look something like this:

     docker-compose stop or ctrl-c if it's in the foreground docker-compose rm